pbaker123/liri/README.md

-# liri
-Language Interpretation and Recognition Interface
+# Liri: Language Interpretation and Recognition Interface

+This is a back-end project that uses Node, inquirer, Spotify, and Twitter.
+Liri allows you to look up a song, a movie, review tweets.
 The famed liri will change your life!
 Read tweets, look up a song, look up a movie, liri does it all.
 You might expect to pay $999.99 or a device that does similar, but here it is free my friends!

 When you wish to read tweets, you can select between reading all the tweets at your home page, or just the tweets you have posted.